ASPP/pelita/README.md

   - Support branches? [support/]
   - Version tag prefix? [v]

+Only *feature/* branches are subject to rebase/rewind.
+All others should remain stable

 ### Commit Markers

 Commits should be marked.
 Declare both functionality and area.